qte77/SegFormerQuantization/README.md

 - [ ] mkdocs
   - Fix mkdocs not indenting checkbox ul
   - Fix mkdocs not including png with plain in-line html
+  - Extend workflow to copy only files in nav of mkdocs.yml
 - [ ] Auto-generate `CHANGELOG.md`
   - Conventional Commits `.gitmessage`
   - Tools like `git-changelog`